luisadha/alrc-termux/README.md

 ```

 ### Templates
-> Use the templates folder for config recommendations
+> Use the templates folder for config recommendations or online config at luisadha.my.id

 ### Test & Testing
 #### test